Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 #### **Step 1: Update policy set definition & assignment**

-* Update policy set definition Bicep template as required.
+* Update policy set definition Bicep template & JSON parameters as required.
-* Update policy set assignment Bicep template as required (typically when a new role assignment expected to support a new policy).
+* Update policy set assignment Bicep template & JSON parameters as required (typically when a new role assignment expected to support a new policy).

 Consider when updating a policy set definition & assignment: